 Videos broadcasted by local channels showed individuals in civilian clothes getting out of a police armored vehicle and attempting to pull one of the protesters inside.
 The activists then threw Molotov cocktails at the assailants, causing them to retreat into the vehicle.

 The three people seemed untrained, given the haphazard way in which they arrested and pulled protesters inside the vehicle, in addition to showing poor driving skills when trying to drive the armored vehicle away.
 The vehicle kept moving back and forth for several seconds until it was out of the scene.
 Other video footage depicted a civilian firing a shotgun, though it wasn’t clear whether the group of people belonged to police forces or protesters, resulting in a large deployment of unidentified gunmen.

-While the Ministry of Interior announced that they had arrested 20 people from around Ittihadiya Palace, the Middle East News Agency (MENA) reported protesters saying that “members of Muslim Brotherhood are cooperating with the Central Security Forces; masked civilians are patrolling in police armored vehicles arresting and pulling protesters inside.”
+While the Ministry of Interior announced that they had arrested 20 people from around Ittihadiya Palace, the Middle East News Agency (MENA) reported protesters saying that “members of Muslim Brotherhoods are cooperating with the Central Security Forces; masked civilians are patrolling in police armored vehicles arresting and pulling protesters inside.”

 MENA mentioned that police forces were firing birdshot at protesters, hitting some in the eye and leaving others injured.
 MENA confirmed that the majority of arrests were being conducted by individuals in plain clothes.

 The testimonies of activists who were arrested during the protests ongoing since Jan.
 25 confirmed this story and were mentioned in Amnesty International’s report.
 The organization said that “two years after the ousting of Mubarak, frustration is growing at the slow pace of reform and ongoing abuses committed by police and other security forces who continue to act with impunity.”